selvianbu/Artificial-Intelligence-Project-2/BITI1113/README.md

 # Music Recommendation System

 ## A. PROJECT SUMMARY

 **Project Title:** Music Recommendation System
+Music recommender system
+One of the most used machine learning algorithms is recommendation systems.
+A recommender (or recommendation) system (or engine) is a filtering system which aim is to predict a rating or preference a user would give to an item, eg. a film, a product, a song, etc.
 **Team Members:**
 - Thivya Tamil Selvam
 - Anbu Selvi A/P M Paramasivan